The words testimonial and review are often used interchangeably, even in some of the top ranking articles on the subject..

 - can be faked or manipulated by unscrupulous individuals

-The crucial but subtle difference can be summed up in two words.
+The crucial but subtle difference between testimonials and reviews can be summed up in just two words.

 A business has editorial control over their testimonials, but not over their reviews.